-Having attended the CPD activity you now need to record it.
-You can capture learning activities attended by the easiest method for you, and we suggest that you keep it as simple as possible.
-There are various methods to record your activities, it could be noting it in your diary or on a simple spreadsheet.
-Alternatively, you can contact your industry association for their CPD tracker.
-We also have provided an example of a CPD Activity Record.
+After you have attended a CPD activity, you, or your employer, need to record it.
+Record this information by the easiest method for you, and keep it as simple as possible.
+Examples of this could be to record it in your diary (for sole practitioners) or on a simple spreadsheet.
+CBOS have an example of a CPD Activity Record.

 The main details to record are: